 Calafate Mountain Park

 My visit to El Calafate was in June, which is the middle of winter in Argentina.
 The weather in El Calafate itself was chilly but manageable, but I wasn’t prepared for the subzero temperatures and loads of snow that we had in store for us later that day.
+I packed a fairly warm jacket, but you'll want to get yourself a good Patagonia down jacket or similar to stay warm.
 After a hardy breakfast, we took a bus transfer up the road to board what can only be described as a massive off-road bus capable of climbing the snow-covered Mount Huyliche, just on the edge of El Calafate.
 The bus carried about 30 people to the top of the 3,440 ft mountain making several stops along the way so we could admire the viewpoints while the drivers added chains to the tires making sure we could climb the last few hundred feet of the snow-covered road.
 As we reached the top, we found a lodge and a huge space for snow activities including skiing, tubing and snowmobiling.
 Sadly, our timing was poor as the snow activities at Calafate Mountain Park weren’t prepared to open until the following week.
 But even so, we made a stop at the lodge for lunch to enjoy a simple, yet savory steak sandwich and a couple of glasses of wine yet again before making our way down the mountain.
 Book tour →

 El Calafate certainly didn’t disappoint, and it truly lived up to all the hype I’ve always heard about Patagonia.
 Sure, it’s a place that takes a little extra time to plan and visit, but the journey is worth the effort.
 You’ll see unimaginable landscapes of desert and forest, stunning sunsets over Lake Argentino and experience one of the most beautiful natural wonders as you gaze upon the vast glacier at the national park.
 Visiting Patagonia is a life-changing experience and El Calafate is perfectly situated to ease you into the wonder of Southern Argentina.